DavidWells/analytics/CONTRIBUTING.md

 6. PR's must be rebased before merge (feel free to ask for help).
 7. PR should be reviewed by two maintainers prior to merging.

+## Troubleshooting

+`Publishing error`

+`Hard link is not allowed` means the node_modules folder is in the npm package.
+Delete those from /analytics-core/{client|server} dirs.

 ## License

 By contributing to `analytics`, you agree that your contributions will be licensed